Cordobo/angularx-qrcode-sample-app/README.md

 1. Install angular globally:

-    ```npm install -g @angular/cli```
+   `npm install -g @angular/cli`

-2. Clone the **"angularx-qrcode-sample-app"** repository.
-The "master" repository contains the Angular 9 demo app,
-use the branch "angular5", "angular6", "angular6_1", "angular7", "angular7_1" or "angular8" for a demo app with support for your respective version
+2. Clone **"angularx-qrcode-sample-app"** (this repository).
+The "master" repository contains the Angular 10 demo app, use the branch "angular5", "angular6", "angular6_1", "angular7", "angular7_1", "angular8" or "angular9" for a demo app with support for your respective version
 3. Run `npm install` to install all dependencies.

 ## Serve